zabbix/zabbix/templates/app/kubernetes_http/kubernetes_kubelet_http/README.md

-# Kubernetes kubelet by HTTP
+# Kubernetes Kubelet by HTTP

 ## Overview